Skip Navigation

 Written and Published in Partnership with All Voting is Local.

-Poll watchers, referred to as “political party observers” or “observers” in Ohio, are individuals who monitor polling places and ballot counting sites.
+Election observers, referred to as “political party observers” or “observers” in Ohio, are individuals who monitor polling places and ballot counting sites.
 While observers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
 For this reason, all states have a series of regulations and constraints regarding who can serve as poll watchers and what they can do.
-Ohio’s, which derive both from the state’s election code and from guidance issued by the secretary of state, are:
+Ohio’s rules on observers, which derive both from the state’s election code and from guidance issued by the secretary of state, are:

 Appointment